|

 would like to thank personally all those physicians who have looked

-after us, our children, parents, partners and nurses who have cared for
+after us, our children, parents, partners and nurses who have cared

-friends who have supported this organisation over so many years.
-It has
+families and friends who have supported this organisation over so

-been an honour for me to have worked with you all.
+many years.
+It has been an honour for me to have worked with you

 Now

-is the time that we need to have a strong patient organisation
+is the time that we need to have a strong patient organisation especially

-are not a priority.
+not a priority.

 Finally